auriq/essentia_docs/source/reference/manpages/aq_udb.rst

   Select columns to output during an export.

-  * For a table/vector export, columns from the target table/vector, columns from other user vectors, and/or columns from the Var vector can be selected.
+  * For a table/vector export, columns from the target table/vector, columns from other vectors, and/or columns from the Var vector can be selected.
     Default output includes all target table/vector columns.

-  * For a "PKEY" (bucket key) export, the "PKEY" columns, columns from any user vectors, and/or columns from the Var vector can be selected.
+  * For a primary key export, columns from the primary key, columns from any vectors, and/or columns from the Var vector can be selected.
-    Default output includes the "PKEY" columns only.
+    Default output includes the primary key columns only.

   * For a Var vector export, only columns from the Var vector can be selected.